Arihantawasthi/Note-E/README.md

 # Note-E
-This is the web for taking the notes.
+A simple web app for taking notes.